 Lewiston is the second largest city in Maine with a population of over 41,000.
 Its residents can be reached by Interstate 95, U.S. Route 202, Maine State Route 196 and 126.
 Originally a successful industrial city, Lewistown’s textile industry declined after World War I. In the early 2000s, Lewistown redeveloped its old mills and expanded its business enterprises to regain economic diversification.
 Lewistown is home to Bates College and the University of Southern Maine Lewiston-Auburn College.
 The town holds many annual festivals and events.
 One of them is the Patrick Dempsey Challenge, a fundraiser for cancer research hosted by the actor.

 We found that the cost of insuring our benchmark drivers' cars came out to be around $896 a year when living in Bangor.
 To those motorists looking for the lowest auto insurance rates in Bangor, we recommend GEICO, Patriot, and Countryway Insurance based on our research.
 On average, our male sample driver found insurance coverage to cost around $775 a year with these companies.
 That is a 31% saving when compared with the city’s mean.
-A commercial and cultural hub in northeast Maine, Bangor is the second largest city in the state.
+A local commercial and cultural hub in northeast Maine, Bangor is the second largest city in the state.
 154,000 residents call Bangor home, and the city hosts a number of visitors from the four counties surrounding Penobscot.

 South Portland, ME

 For our sample motorists, coverage cost around $1,107 a year in South Portland, which was about 3% cheaper than the state’s mean.
 Nevertheless, insuring with the cheapest car insurance providers in South Portland could mean as much as $350 of savings each year for those focused on saving money.
-For the least expensive South Portland auto insurance rates, our study results point to GEICO, Patriot, and Country Way Insurance.
+For the least expensive South Portland auto insurance rates near you, our study results point to GEICO, Patriot, and Country Way Insurance.

 With average annual auto insurance rates around $1,131 for our sample motorist, costs here were about the same as the state average.
 We recommend drivers looking for affordable car insurance rates to check out quotes from GEICO, Patriot, and Country Way Insurance.
 These insurers were roughly $400 cheaper than what the typical company charged in Biddeford.